embroidery, and iconography are not a thing of the past. Just ask any of the 80

 Iconographer Patricia Ballard didn’t start her career creating religious art.
 Trained at the Universities of Alberta and British Columbia, Ballard became a professional painter, creating modern pieces including The Juggler and the The First Snow.

-It was only when she reluctantly took an iconography course that she discovered a passion for producing sacred art with old-fashioned materials like rabbit skin glue and egg tempura.
+It was only when she reluctantly took an iconography course that she discovered a passion for producing sacred art with old-fashioned materials like rabbit skin glue and egg tempera.
 “I was amazed that I could actually do something that looked like it came from the Middle Ages!”

 Ballard believes going to daily Mass brings true depth to her work.
 Some of her icons are on display at St. Stephen’s Church in North Vancouver and the John Paul II Pastoral Centre chapel.